ssourav88/CNN_network_training-in-Pytorch-and-geospatial_analysis/README.md

 🧹 Preprocessing: Extracts, filters, and applies a log transformation on PM2.5 concentration

-🧠 Modeling: A CNN is trained to forecast next-timestep PM2.5 concentration based on current observations
+🧠 Modeling: A FNN and CNN model is trained to predict the PM2.5 concentration based on current observations and later used to forecast the next 24 hour PM2.5 concentration.

 📊 Evaluation: Predicted vs actual comparison on random validation samples